 Billions of people use it every day without giving it any second thought.
 The only time people even notice it is in the morning and evenings when they brush their teeth.
 However, what lies beneath the surface of toothpaste is fascinating.
-From it complicated chemistry to complex manufacturing, a complete understanding is difficult.
+From its complicated chemistry to complex manufacturing, a complete understanding is difficult.
 Even with this in mind a basic knowledge of the different chemicals and additives in toothpaste.
-Some have been lauded for maintaining health whereas others have been linked to side effects and adverse effects on health including cancer, that?s why it is very important to take your daily vitamins.
+Some have been lauded for maintaining health whereas others have been linked to side effects and adverse effects on health including cancer, that’s why it is very important to take your daily vitamins.
 It is important to be aware of these compounds to promote a better awareness of the products used every day.

 List of Some Common Toothpaste Additives

 Triclosan is an antimicrobial commonly found in toothpaste and also in other conventional products like soaps, shampoos, toothpaste, and many other household items.
 They have been widely accepted, but recent studies have shown that they might have long-term effects.
 According to scientists, these effects might even include cancer.
 USEPA lists it as a pesticide citing dangers to human and environmental health.

 Sodium Lauryl Sulfate

 Used in most kinds of toothpaste as a detergent and cleaning agent have been linked to a range of potential health risks.
 Cases have shown that it has caused eye damage, skin irritation, and labored breathing.
-It has been proven hat it can accumulate in the internal organs of the body.
+It has been proven that it can accumulate in the internal organs of the body.
 It can also transform to nitrosamines in the body.
 Nitrosamines are a class of powerful carcinogens that cause the body to absorb harmful nitrates.

 Fluoride is one of the main ingredients that hardens the enamel in the tooth.
 However, there have been some concerns with this product as well.
 Some studies show, 1/10th of an ounce of fluoride can kill a 100-lb adult, and even minimal levels can cause nausea, vomiting, and diarrhea.